marionnewlevant/craft-picture/README.md

 Additionally, the style as a whole can have:

 - transform: optional Imager transformDefaults
+- lazysizes: optional value which determines whether the element is will be lazyloaded with [lazysizes](https://github.com/aFarkas/lazysizes).
+Will generate `data-srcset`, `data-sizes` and `data-src` attributes instead of `srcset`, `sizes`, and `src`.
+Will add a `class` attribute with value `class="lazyload"`, or add `lazyload` to any existing `class` attribute.
+Values are:
+  - false - not lazyloaded (the default)
+  - true - lazyloaded, no fallback `src` attribute
+  - string - lazyloaded, value will be the `src` attribute value.

 Each individual element in `urlTransforms` can have: